• Loading stock data...

 Melissa Tamez-Imagn Images

-The Chicago Stars FC are moving closer to the city.
+The Chicago Stars FC are moving.

 After 12 years playing at SeatGeek Stadium in Bridgeview—nearly 20 miles southeast of the city—the team will officially move to Northwestern Medicine Field at Martin Stadium beginning with the 2026 season.
 On Sept.
 7, the team will host the Orlando Pride at Northwestern Medicine Field, giving fans a look at their new digs.